sass/sass/proposal/module-system.md

 | `is-superselector`       |             | sass:selector |   |                          |             |               |
 | `simple-selectors`       |             | sass:selector |   |                          |             |               |
 | `selector-parse`         | `parse`     | sass:selector |   |                          |             |               |

-> For now, I've left in all existing functions.
-However, given that we'll be
-> asking users to make such a big transition anyway, it may be worth considering
-> whether we want to get rid of some.
-I'm thinking in particular of individual
-> color functions that are redundant with `adjust-color()`.

 Regardless of what configuration is used to load them, built-in modules will contain only the functions described above.
 They won't contain any other